weizman/temp-website/page-what-is-a-realm-in-js.md

 In the browser, by default there is only one realm and that is the [top](https://developer.mozilla.org/en-US/docs/Web/API/Window/top) main realm.
 That is the realm where the web app that the browser loaded lives.

-As we just learned, the web app lives within that realm which provides it with a global execution environment, an outer most scope and a global object that grants access to different intrinsic objects, platform specific APIs, etc.
+As we just learned, the web app lives within that realm which provides it with a global execution environment, an outer-most scope and a global object that grants access to different intrinsic objects, platform specific APIs, etc.

-However, a new realm can be created to be living within the top main realm and that realm will have **its own separate and unique set of everything mentioned above**.
+However, a new realm can be created to live within the top main realm, and that realm will have **its own separate and unique set of everything mentioned above**.

-In the browser that can be achieved in different ways.
+In the browser, that can be achieved in different ways.
 [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe), [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), etc - when any of those are created they rise up with their own dedicated realm.

 #### The uniqueness of each realm is a great way to better grasp the idea of what a realm is.